clicknium/clicknium-docs/doc/api/python/webdriver/browser/is_exist.md

     &emsp;**locator_variables**: dict
         &emsp;&emsp; locator variables, set to initialize parameters in locator, ex: var_dict = { "row": 1,  "column": 1}, more about variables, please refer to [parametric locator](./doc/automation/parametric_locator.md)
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, Unit is second, and default value is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
-    &emsp;return True if UI element exists, or return False
+    &emsp;return True if UI element exists, otherwise return False

 **Example:**
 ***